Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 Answer: "Incorrectly."

-This riddle forces teams to analyze the question itself rather than seeking an external answer.
+This riddle encourages teams to think about the question itself rather than looking for an outside answer.

 16. The Bartender's Cure (Deductive Reasoning)